 LaVerne Council is the Chief Executive Officer of Emerald One, LLC, an information technology consulting company focused on helping businesses develop innovative methodologies for driving change and transformation.
 She was the National Managing Principal, Enterprise Technology Strategy & Innovation, for Grant Thornton LLP from 2017 to 2019 and served as the Senior Vice President and General Manager for MITRE Corporation in 2017.
 LaVerne was Assistant Secretary for the Office of Information & Technology and Chief Information Officer for the United States Department of Veterans Affairs from 2015 to 2017.
 She was the Chief Executive Officer of Council Advisory Services, LLC from 2012 through 2015.
 LaVerne has also held significant corporate leadership roles focused on supply chain, IT centralization and integration.
 She served as the Corporate Vice President and Global Chief Information Officer for Johnson & Johnson from 2006 through 2011.
 Before that, she served in several roles of increasing responsibility at DELL, Inc. from 2000 to 2006, including as the Global Vice President, Information Technology, Global Business Solutions, and Development Services.
 She is also a non-executive director of CONMED Corporation and Concentrix Corporation.
-She received her Master of Business Administration from Western Illinois University.
+She received her Master of Business Administration from Illinois State University and her Bachelor of Business Administration in Computer Science from Western Illinois University.
 LaVerne also holds an honorary Doctorate of Business Administration from Drexel University.
 LaVerne resides in Great Falls, Virginia, United States.